-All courses in the Respiratory Therapy Program utilize Blackboard to post course documents, assignments, announcements, grades, etc. Students will use Blackboard to receive and submit required assignments.
-Blackboard is accessed by logging into MyUSI.
-It is the responsibility of each student to stay current with assignments and deadlines for each course.
-It is recommended for students to check Blackboard for announcements and assignments daily.
+All courses in the Respiratory Therapy Program utilize Blackboard to post course documents, assignments, announcements, grades, etc. Students will use Blackboard to receive and submit

 TEXTBOOKS

 A list of all required and recommended textbooks for respiratory therapy courses can be found in each course syllabus and on the campus bookstore website.
 Many of these books are used for more than one course and will be used when preparing for the national credentialing exams following graduation.
 Students are advised to keep all books for future reference.